jeffbski/base-react-min/README.md

 # PROJECT_NAME

-This is a minimal React.js boilerplate with a build environment setup which you can fork and clone to easily setup your own projects.
+This is a minimal React.js boilerplate with an auto build environment setup which you can fork and clone to easily setup your own projects.

-TODO: Replace all this boilerplate with your project description
+TODO: Replace this boilerplate with your project description

 Features:

  - React.js JSX example which fetches from REST source and renders
  - simple build and auto rebuild (watch) using npm run scripts
  - browser-sync for auto reloading in browser on change
- - ES6/7 and JSX compiling with babeljs
+ - ES6/7 and JSX compiling to ES5 with babeljs
  - eslint for linting
  - browserify (w/babelify) for bundling javascript for the browser
  - watchify to automatically rebuild on changes